Classes & Workshops

 Classes are wonderful for team and community building.
 We are happy to work with your organization, your class, or in your neighborhood.
 No experience is necessary to participate - just a sense of fun!

-Land and Body (o Tierra y Cuerpo)
+What is Land and Body (Tierra y Cuerpo)?

 Tierra y Cuerpo is a program designed to both teach adults the basics of theater writing and performance, but also to bring together people from all different backgrounds.
 Though classes are held in West Kensington, there are participants from South Jersey and the Philadelphia suburbs.
 Even for the students from the neighborhood, it gives them more familiar faces to look for while navigating their days.